Skip to main content

 Chop Moves as a Category

-• As a matter of terminology, Chop Moves do not count as Save Clues - they exist in a separate category.
+• As a matter of terminology, Chop Moves are not classified as Save Clues - they are a separate category.

 Chop Moves & New Clues